gbiz123/tiktok-captcha-solver/README.md

 api_key = "YOUR_API_KEY_HERE"
 sadcaptcha = SeleniumSolver(driver, api_key)

-# Selenium code that causes a TikTok captcha...
+# Selenium code that causes a TikTok or Douyin captcha...

 sadcaptcha.solve_captcha_if_present()
 ```